ralphv/nodetastic/README.md

 * Support for integrated socket.io handling.
 * Support for side loading services that have access to meta-data and can control the flow of requests/responses.
 * Built on top of express, it will automatically detect express 3 vs express 4.
-* Built in server or integrate with your own setup.
+* Built-in server or integrate with your own setup.

 ## Getting started